 Teacher shall mean any person employed in a school district in a position requiring a certificate or license as described in 603 CMR 7.04(3) or who has been approved as an instructor in the area of vocational education as provided in 603 CMR 4.00 et seq. or who is employed in a comparable position in a collaborative.

-Trends shall be based on at least two years of data.

 35.03: Standards and Indicators of Effective Teaching Practice